 Worker Bees: Swarming with Girl Power

-In fact, the only task they share with their male counterparts – drone bees – are temperature regulation for the hive.
+The only task they share with their male counterparts, drone bees, are temperature regulation for the hive.
 If the hive becomes too hot or cold to protect and nurture the queen and her eggs, the two types of bees will work together.
 In an incredible display of coordination, they will all flex their flight muscles to heat up the interior, or move their wings rapidly to fan out hot air from the hive.
 This keeps the delicate eggs and potential queen cells inside safe from becoming injured or non-viable as they incubate.

 Drone Bees: What’s The Buzz?